-ComponentPin The coordinates in the flash command (D03) indicate the location of the component pins (leads).
-The .P object attribute must be attached to each flash to identify the reference descriptor and pin.

-For the key pin, typically pin "1" or "A1", the following diamond shape aperture must be used:

-%ADDnnP,0.360X4X0.0% (mm) %ADDnnP,0.017X4X0.0% (in)

-The key pin is then visible in the image.

-For all other pins the following zero size aperture must be used:

-%ADDnnC,0%(both mm and in)

-These pins are not visible which avoids cluttering the image.

-Profile See the section All layers below

-NonMaterial , and the second
+ComponentPin This aperture is used to identify pin (or lead) locations.
+The coordinates in the flash command (D03) indicate the location of the component pins (leads).
+A .P object attribute must be attached to each ComponentPin flash to identify the reference descriptor and pin number; the .N object attribute may be attached.
+See also 6.9.
+For the key pin_typically pin "1" or "A1" the following diamond shape aperture must be used: %ADDnnP,0.360X4X0.0% (mm) %ADDnnP,0.017X4X0.0% (in) The key pin is then visible in the image.
+For all other pins the zero size aperture must be used: %ADDnnC,0%(both mm and in) These pins are then not visible to avoid cluttering the image.
+Profile See the section All layers below NonMaterial Material Other, <mandatory field=""></mandatory> All data layers AperFunction value Usage Profile Identifies the draws and arcs that exactly define the profile or outline of the PCB.

-Material

-Other, <mandatory field=""></mandatory>

-All data layers .AperFunction value Usage Profile Identifies the draws and arcs that exactly define the profile or outline of the PCB.
 This is the content of the Profile file but can also be present in other layers.
-See 6.5 NonMaterial The attribute value NonMaterial identifies objects that do not represent physical material but drawing elements.
+See 6.5 NonMaterial profile or outline of the PCB.
+This is the content of the Profile file but can also be present in other layers.
+See 6.5 The attribute value NonMaterial identifies objects that do not represent physical material but drawing elements.
 NonMaterial is only meaningful on files that define the pattern of physical layers of a PCB such as copper layers or solder mask.
 Such files unfortunately sometimes not only contain data representing material but also drawing elements such as a frame and a title block.
-(Note: drawing elements should not be mixed with pattern data, see 6.6.1.2.
+(Note: drawing elements should not be mixed with pattern data, see 6.6.2.
 Use separate drawing layers for drawings.).
+NonMaterial profile or outline of the PCB.
+This is the content of the Profile file but can also be present in other layers.
+See 6.5 The attribute value NonMaterial identifies objects that do not represent physical material but drawing elements.
+NonMaterial is only meaningful on files that define the pattern of physical layers of a PCB such as copper layers or solder mask.
+Such files unfortunately sometimes not only contain data representing material but also drawing elements such as a frame and a title block.
+(Note: drawing elements should not be mixed with pattern data, see 6.6.2.
+Use separate drawing layers for drawings.).
+Identifies the proper part of the data file.
+NonMaterial profile or outline of the PCB.
+This is the content of the Profile file but can also be present in other layers.
+See 6.5 The attribute value NonMaterial identifies objects that do not represent physical material but drawing elements.
+NonMaterial is only meaningful on files that define the pattern of physical layers of a PCB such as copper layers or solder mask.
+Such files unfortunately sometimes not only contain data representing material but also drawing elements such as a frame and a title block.
+(Note: drawing elements should not be mixed with pattern data, see 6.6.2.
+Use separate drawing layers for drawings.).
+Identifies the proper part of the data file.
+Solder masks are traditionally negative.
+The image represents the solder mask openings.
+The apertures take the value 'Material' - they define solder mask material, but in a negative way.